MasterOfBrainstorming/digdug/README.md

 ## Installation

 The script will require pandas and argparse in addition to python standard libraries.
-Script is written using python3.9.
+Script is written using python3.9 and works on Linux.

 ```bash
 pip install -r requirements.txt
 ```

-## Commanline arguments
+## Commandline arguments

 ```bash
 positional arguments: